*As an Amazon Associate we earn from qualifying purchases. The price to you remains the same.

 Pricing Examples / plain tee: $25, sweatpants (shown) $68

-KOTN takes traceability seriously and they make everything public from where they source their products to who makes them so you know exactly where your clothing is coming from.
+KOTN takes traceability seriously and they make everything public from where they source their minimalist style products to who makes them so you know exactly where your clothing is coming from.

 Another extremely affordable minimalist clothing brand that offers simple pieces in classic colors that make mix and match easy!
 All of their clothes are made in Egypt and the factories are located close to where the cotton is grown minimizing their carbon footprint.